By: Jonathan Szczepaniak | C&G Newspapers | Published October 30, 2024

 “They were awesome,” Pietrangelo said.
 “They definitely created kind of a brotherhood, which this is the first year that I can really confidently say that we’ve had that at Stoney.
 I hope that can continue.”

-The singles flights led the way for Stoney Creek as senior Andrew Vincler (1 singles) and junior Quentin Rangi (2 singles), and junior Gavin Clark (4 singles) all reached the semifinals, paving the way for Stoney Creek’s 12 points, which tied with Ann Arbor Skyline for fifth.
+The singles flights led the way for Stoney Creek as senior Andrew Vincler (1 singles) and junior Gavin Clark (4 singles) reached the semifinals, paving the way for Stoney Creek’s 12 points, which tied with Ann Arbor Skyline for fifth.
+Junior Quentin Rangi (2 singles), the No. 1 seed, was the standout performer for the Cougars, becoming the first player in school history to reach the championship match.

 Vincler has been a mainstay in the Stoney Creek singles lineup since his freshman year and will be a tough void to fill, but Pietrangelo said the singles talent returning makes for another exciting season ahead.